cortner/math521/README.md

 # MATH521 - Numerical Analysis of PDE

 This git repository contains some course materials for `MATH521 - Numerical Analysis of PDE`, taught at UBC, by C Ortner.
+As of 2025, this is now taught as a 1/2 course on FEM and a 1/2 course on spectral methods.
 I will update/change the content throughout term and announce updates in class.
 Feel free to try it out but be aware that it might change throughout term.

-### Notebooks Updated for 2025

-- `finitedifference.ipynb`
-- `fem1d.ipynb`

 ### Get started